Sensitivities to charged-current nonstandard neutrino interactions at DUNE: Theoretical Framework

-where the superscripts $^{"}S^{"}$ and $^{"}L^{"}$ on left-hand side denote semileptonic and leptonic, respectively, $\alpha ,\beta $ are the flavor indices and $a,b$ are mass indices.
+where $\alpha ,\beta $ are the flavor indices and $a$ is the mass index and all the repeated indicies are summed over.
 We have restricted ourselves to the case of left-handed neutrino helicity and vector and axial-vector quark currents.
 For simplicity, we do not consider any right-handed NSI couplings.
-The coefficients $\varepsilon _{\alpha \beta }^{udL}$ and $\varepsilon _{\alpha \beta }^{L},$ which are complex in general, are the relative coupling strengths of the different flavor combinations of NSIs to the standard model semileptonic and leptonic case, respectively, while in the SM case both $ \varepsilon _{\alpha \beta }^{udL}=\varepsilon _{\alpha \beta }^{L}=0$.
-For the sake of completeness, we have considered the NSI effects in the muon decay, however we will not include them in our calculations because of their negligibly small contributions (less than $1\%$ in comparison with NSIs in the pion and inverse beta decays.)
+The coefficients $\varepsilon _{\alpha \beta }^{udL},\ $which are complex in general, are the relative coupling strengths of the different flavor combinations of NSI to the standard model semileptonic, while in the SM case $\varepsilon _{\alpha \beta }^{udL}=0$.
+Here U is the standard leptonic mixing matrix, parametrized in the standard form.
+For brevity, we denote all NSI parameters ($\varepsilon _{\alpha \beta }^{udL}$) at source and detector by $\varepsilon _{\alpha \beta }^{s}\ $and $ \varepsilon _{\alpha \beta }^{d}$\ where the indices 's' and 'd' stand for the 'source' and 'detector'.\textit{\ }Since the production and detection of the neutrinos have the same interaction process at the quark level, we can take $\varepsilon _{\alpha \beta }^{s}=\varepsilon _{\alpha \beta }^{d^{\ast }}$\ for the neutrino and for $\varepsilon _{\alpha \beta }^{d}=\varepsilon _{\alpha \beta }^{s^{\ast }}$\ for the antineutrino beams and thus remove "s" and "d" indices further and denote all the parameters by $\varepsilon _{\alpha \beta }$ in general.
+This pragmatic choice reduces the number of NSI parameters to a half and as a result give better parameter fits.
+This fact has not been considered in ref. \cite{Blennow:2016etl} and therefore they get weaker constraints as compared ours on the NSI parameters.\ Here for $\alpha =\beta $\ in the Eq.
+(1), the summation corresponds to the SM and non-universal flavor diagonal NSI while $\alpha \neq \beta $\ corresponds to the flavor-violating NSI.